mapbox/mapbox.js/API.md

 _Returns_: the geocoder object

-### geocoderControl.setErrorHandler(errorhandler: function)
+### geocoderControl.on(event: string, callback: function)

-Set the function called if a geocoding request returns an error.

-_Arguments_:

-1. a function that takes an error object - typically an XMLHttpRequest, and handles it.

-_Returns_: the geocoder control object

-### geocoderControl.getErrorHandler()

-Returns the current function used by this geocoderControl for error handling.

-_Arguments_: none

-_Returns_: the geocoder control's error handler
+Bind a listener to an event emitted by the geocoder control.
+Supported additional events are

+* `found`: success in finding a location.
+Called with a single argument, the result.
+* `error`: failure to find a location.
+Called with the raw HTTP error from MapBox.

 ## L.mapbox.shareControl(id: string | url: string, options: object)